Single Tooth Dentures (Flipper): Cost, Benefits & What to Expect

 Single Tooth Dentures

-Second, you may get a partial denture or a flipper to replace one missing tooth.
-However, this option will not help you prevent bone loss despite being an inexpensive tooth replacement option.
+However, this option will not help you prevent bone loss, but it is an inexpensive tooth replacement option.

 The third option is the bridges, which are the best tooth replacement options before dental implants.